Generalized Bayesian Likelihood-Free Inference: Effect of on pseudo-marginal MCMC

 \subsection{Multivariate g-and-k}

 \FloatBarrier Here, we report results considering $ n=10 $ observations.

 For this model, small $ m $ lead to extremely small acceptance rates for BSL and semiBSL (Table~\ref{Tab:gk_m}); in those cases, the trace of the posterior covariance matrix is also very small due to the chain being almost still.
-Additionally, even large $ m $ values lead to small acceptance rate for semiBSL; that is consequence of the issues discussed in Section~\ref{sec:experiments_gk} in the main text and in Appendix~\ref{app:gk_nsim}.
+Additionally, even large $ m $ values lead to small acceptance rate for semiBSL; that is consequence of the issues discussed in Appendix~\ref{app:gk_nsim}.
 We report nevertheless the results here.

 \FloatBarrier